BIONF/HaMStR/bin/fas/README.md

 ## Additional Options

-The prior checks using the priority thresholds can be deactivated using the priority_check option (not recommended):
+The prior checks using the priority thresholds can be deactivated using the no_priority_check option (not recommended):

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --priority_check 0
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --no_priority_check
 ```

 This opens up two more options: First the timelimit option.
 This option allows you to set(in seconds)/deactivate(set to 0) the timelimit the calculation for each pair is allowed to take before priority mode takes over (default 7200s).
 Secondly, the cores option which allows you to run the calculation on multiple cores:

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --priority_check 0 --cores 4 --timelimit 600
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME -no_priority_check --cores 4 --timelimit 600
 ```

-You can switch between classic and new MS calculation using the classicMS option:
+You can switch to the classic MS calculation using the classicMS option:

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --classicMS 0
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --classicMS
 ```

-Finally, the bidirectional option (-b) tells FAS to run the scoring in both directions if you set it to 1, you can also set this to 2 to use to cores for this(should not be used together with the cores option).
+Finally, the bidirectional option (-b) tells FAS to run the scoring in both directions.

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --bidirectional 1
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --bidirectional
 ```

 This will generate two normal output-files.
 One for each scoring direction.
 Additionally, it creates a csv file that gives a short overview over all scores.